 It is possible that the 360-degree feedback program implemented at your organisation does not yield the positive results that you are looking for.
 If you approach it haphazardly just because you see the competitor is using it, or someone you know is using it, the program will bring disaster and take a long while to recover.

 Following are the potential problems that may arise during your 360-degree feedback process:

-- The questions used in the reviewing process is too vague.
-Which aspect(s) of the employee’s performance you want to concentrate on (leadership, motivation, problem-solving, etc.)?
+- The questions used in the reviewing process are too vague.
+Which aspect(s) of the employee’s performance do you want to concentrate on (leadership, motivation, problem-solving, etc.)?
 Do the results give you actionable information?

 - When the weaknesses outweigh the strengths.
 More often than not, we tend to focus on what we lack and forget what we are good at.
 For a 360-degree feedback to be effective, it needs to align with your organisation’s strategic aims.
 Hence, you need to make sure that everyone involved understands the importance of giving objective and honest feedback.

-360-degree feedback program is a positive addition to your performance review system if implemented with care and have clear instructions.
-To further simplify your reviewing process, there are various 360-degree solutions already available on the market today with colour coded and easy to read charts and graphs that help you save both time and effort.
+360-degree feedback program is a positive addition to your performance review system if implemented with care and clear instructions.
+To further simplify your reviewing process, there are various 360-degree solutions already available on the market today with colour-coded and easy-to-read charts and graphs that help you save both time and effort.
 Most importantly, the feedbacks are guaranteed to be kept confidential.